 Searching for the best touring kayak paddle out there?
 After researching the 40 most popular two-piece kayak paddles, we picked 12 of our favorites and spent over 100 hours rigorously testing them side-by-side.
-We toured hundreds of miles with these paddles, analyzing the glide, swing and overall feel of each.
-We adjusted the blade angle and dismantled each paddle compulsively to see which offers the best performance and which will hold up over time.
+We toured hundreds of miles with these paddles, analyzing their glide, swing and overall feel.
 We ventured across lakes, meandered through meadows, and endured high winds and waves.
-We paddled for long days, camped, and then paddled some more.
-We did it all to push these paddles to their limits to truly identify the pros and cons of each.
-We got to know these paddles very well and here we pass on our comprehensive findings to help you select the right paddle for your next kayaking adventure.If you love getting out on the water, there are various ways you can do it.
+We did it all to push these paddles to their limits to identify the pros and cons of each.
+We got to know them very well and here pass on our findings to help you select the right paddle for your next kayaking adventure.If you love getting out on the water, there are various ways you can do it.
 We've tested several types of water vessels, from kayaks to SUPs and more transportable, inflatable options like inflatable SUPs and inflatable kayaks.
 Grab a sun shirt, dry bag, a life jacket or PFD and some buddies, and have fun out there!